 App or channel store

-Streaming video services What premium services are available to watch TV shows and movies.
+Streaming services What premium services are available to watch TV shows and movies.

 Supports dual-band Wi-Fi

-USB ports Allows a USB memory device ("thumb drive"), external hard drive, or card reader to be plugged in.
+USB ports Allows a USB memory device ("thumb drive"), external hard drive, or card reader to be connected to the device.
 This allows you to display the still images and video clips, and play audio files stored on the memory device.

 How long have you owned it: